 |Semester||College Deadlines||Library Deadlines||Date Your Thesis|

-** Students should still submit their finalized thesis for the Associate Dean to DocuSign by or before the OGS/LIBR deadline; however, for FA20 only, the college-level review is suspended
+**Students must submit their finalized theses for the Associate Dean to DocuSign by or before the OGS/LIBR deadline (because of covid-19, the normal college-level review will be limited for FA20).

 CSULB Thesis & Dissertation Office